Photon-HDF5/photon-hdf5/docs/writing.rst

 More examples of metadata files, including non mandatory fields and measurement_specs group, are available at https://github.com/Photon-HDF5/phforge/tree/master/example_data.

+A complete example of creating Photon-HDF5 files in LabVIEW using phforge can be found at http://photon-hdf5.github.io/photon-hdf5-labview-write/.

 Please `use the mailing list <https://groups.google.com/forum/#!forum/photon-hdf5>`__ if you have any questions.